Acquisition Financing Lenders: Unleashing Business Potential | 7 Park Avenue Financial

 Many businesses wish to avoid equity from a third-party investment source as that solution dilutes ownership versus a bank loan or commercial finance firm solution.

-Business acquisitions come down to the purchase price of the target firm very quickly!
-There are numerous methods of acquiring a business and raising the right amount of capital to finance the transaction and buy another company - One of those that are less known to business folks is 'subordinated debt' - in effect, an unsecured cash flow loan.
-When you finance a business for a specific acquisition price, it is necessary to determine which overall financing structure works best for all parties - of course, the seller, a lender/lender, and yourself, the buyer.
+One of those less known to business folks is 'subordinated debt'—an unsecured cash flow loan.
+When financing a business for a specific acquisition price, it is necessary to determine which overall financing structure works best for all parties—of course, the seller, a lender/lender, and you, the buyer.

 HOW DOES ACQUISITION FINANCING WORK?